 D-806: Suspensions of Child Care

-Boards must be aware that suspensions of during interruptions in parent’s work, training, or education status is allowable only at the parent’s concurrence.
+Boards must be aware that suspensions of CCS during interruptions in parent’s work, training, or education status is allowable only at the parent’s concurrence.

 Rule Reference: §809.51(d)

 Boards may have a procedure that requires a minimum number of weeks that a parent may request suspensions.
 For example, a Board may require that suspensions be at least two weeks in duration.